CORNERHOUSE POSITION ANNOUNCEMENT

 - Knowledge of multi-cultural practice, child sexual abuse, family dynamics, child development, investigative and/or judicial systems

 - Demonstrated experience in the following areas preferred:

 - Working with culturally, ethnically, developmentally, and socio-economically diverse individuals;

 - Working with crime victims and/or persons in crisis; and

 - Working with child protection, law enforcement, court systems and related community services

 - Strong communication, organizational, and problem solving skills

 - Computer proficiency, including Word, Excel, and PowerPoint; ability to learn and utilize database systems.

 Individuals from diverse backgrounds and multi-lingual individuals are strongly encouraged to apply.

-Hours & Compensation: Part time, three-quarters time permanent position.
-Full benefits.
+Hours and Compensation: Part-Time (.6 FTE or 24 hours/week), non-exempt position.
 Compensation based on qualifications and experience.
+Competitive benefits

 A downloadable version of this posting can be found here.